 Twelve Ways to Save on Gas

 Gas prices have been rising constantly for months now, for a variety of reasons.
 For one, the pandemic has led to major supply issues in many parts of the economy.
 Gas prices have suffered from almost a 50% increase in the past year.
 Additionally, the recent war between Russia and Ukraine has sent oil prices up, with gas prices following.
 Below are twelve tips on how you can improve your fuel economy, and save more money overall.
+We actually came up with more than 12, but who is counting!

 - Use gas finding apps to discover the lowest gas prices